Biographies of the Justices

 In 1994 she became a High Court judge, the first to have made her career as an academic and public servant rather than a practising barrister.
 In 1999 she was the second woman to be promoted to the Court of Appeal, before becoming the first woman Law Lord.

-She retains her links with the academic world as Chancellor of the University of Bristol, Visitor of Girton College, Cambridge, and Visiting Professor of Kings College London.
+She retains her links with the academic world as Visitor of Girton College, Cambridge, and Visiting Professor of Kings College London.
+She previously served as Chancellor of the University of Bristol.
 A home maker as well as a judge, she thoroughly enjoyed helping the artists and architects create a new home for The Supreme Court.

-Lord Mance became a Lord of Appeal in Ordinary in 2005.
+In October 2005, Lord Mance became a Lord of Appeal in Ordinary.
 He was from 1999 to 2005 a Lord Justice of Appeal and from 1993 to 1999 a Judge of the High Court, Queen's Bench Division, where he also sat in the Commercial Court.

 Lord Mance read law at University College, Oxford, spent time with a Hamburg law firm and then practised at the commercial bar and sat as a Recorder until 1993.
 He chaired various Banking Appeals Tribunals and was a founder director of the Bar Mutual Indemnity Insurance Fund.